brustolin/timetac-automation/README.md

 # Description

-*This is a tool to automate TimeTac actions*
+**This is a tool to automate TimeTac actions**

-Right now the only function it have is to approve your timesheet.
+Right now, the only function it has is to approve your timesheet.
 It will approve up to the current day.

-Add the function in a task scheduler or chron to have it automate.
+Run this in a task scheduler or cron to automate it

 # Usage